jjcizz/Clamblaster/README.md

 example of my latest android
 app I'm building along with
 bucky robers of thenewboston.
-Yes I am only human.
+Yes I am only human, so I really do like clams.